-- (i) It is the intention of the parties bound by this Agreement to seek to achieve the object of section 3(f) of the Industrial Relations Act 1996 to prevent and eliminate discrimination in the workplace.
-This includes discrimination on the grounds of race, sex, marital status, disability, homosexuality, transgender identity and age. - (ii) It follows that in fulfilling their obligations under the dispute resolution procedure prescribed by this Agreement the parties have obligations to take all reasonable steps to ensure that the operation of the provisions of this Agreement are not directly or indirectly discriminatory in their effects.
-It will be consistent with the fulfilment of these obligations for the parties to make application to vary any provision of the Agreement which, by its terms or operation, has a direct or indirect discriminatory effect. - (iii) Under the Anti-Discrimination Act 1977, it is unlawful to victimise an employee because the employee has made or may make or has been involved in a complaint of unlawful discrimination or harassment. - (iv) Nothing in this clause is to be taken to affect: - (a) any conduct or act which is specifically exempted from anti-discriminationlegislation; - (b) offering or providing junior rates of pay to persons under 21 years of age; - (c) any act or practice of a body established to propagate religion which is exempted under Section 56(d) of the Anti-Discrimination Act 1977; - a party to this Agreement from pursuing matters of unlawful discrimination in any State or Federal jurisdiction. - (v) This clause does not create legal rights or obligations in addition to those imposed upon the parties by legislation referred to in this clause.
+- (i) It is the intention of the parties bound by this award to seek to achieve the object of section 3(f) of the Industrial Relations Act 1996, as amended or replaced from time to time, to prevent and eliminate discrimination in the workplace.
+This includes discrimination on the grounds of race, sex, marital status, disability, homosexuality, transgender identity and age. - (ii) It follows that in fulfilling their obligations under the dispute resolution procedure prescribed by this award the parties have obligations to take all reasonable steps to ensure that the operation of the provisions of this award are not directly or indirectly discriminatory in their effects.
+It will be consistent with the fulfilment of these obligations for the parties to make application to vary any provision of the award which, by its terms or operation, has a direct or indirect discriminatory effect. - (iii) Under the Anti-Discrimination Act 1977 (NSW), it is unlawful to victimise an employee because the employee has made or may make or has been involved in a complaint of unlawful discrimination or harassment. - (iv) Nothing in this clause is to be taken to affect: - (a) any conduct or act which is specifically exempted from anti-discrimination legislation: - (b) offering or providing junior rates of pay to persons under 21 years of age;

-NOTES-
+- (c) any act or practice of a body established to propagate religion which is exempted under Section 56(d) of the Anti-Discrimination Act 1977 (NSW); - (d) a party to this award from pursuing matters of unlawful discrimination in any State or Federal jurisdiction. - (v) This clause does not create legal rights or obligations in addition to those imposed upon the parties by legislation referred to in this clause.

+NOTES -

-(a) Employers and employees may also be subject to Commonwealth antidiscrimination legislation. (b) Section 56(d) of the Anti-Discrimination Act 1977 provides:
+- (a) Employers and employees may also be subject to Commonwealth anti-discrimination legislation. - (b) Section 56(d) of the Anti-Discrimination Act 1977 (NSW) provides: